shirashko/Neuropsychiatry/README.md

 ## Visualization

 The project includes visualizations of:
-- Histograms depicting the distribution of answers for each question within trait groups
 - Bar plots and line plots to display the means of personality factors for each cluster
 - 2D scatter plot using PCA to visualize the clusters